KodyJKing/superhot-mcc/notes/superhotmcc-dev-notes/Reversing.md

 The `damageEntity` function is an important entry point for analysis.
 After you found the player entity, you can find their health at offset `0x9C` and their shield at offset `0xA0`.

+## EntityArray and EntityRecordArray

+Rather than passing around raw pointers, halo uses 32-bit handles which are used to index entities.
+We need two globals to translate handles to pointers: `EntityArray` and `EntityRecordArray`.
+You can find these in the `damageEntity` function.
+The first thing the function does is translate the handle for the damaged entity to a pointer.
+The handle is the first parameter to the function.

+See [[Entity Handle to Entity Pointer]] for the specifics of how lookup works.
+Also see `Halo1.cpp:getEntityPointer` and `Halo1.cpp:getEntityListPointer` (EntityRecordArray is also called EntityList for historical reasons).

 ## Player handle global

 Set a breakpoint at the start of the damage entity function and print `RCX` (the first parameter) to find the player handle.

 There should be a global that holds the player entity handle.
 When you scan for it, there will be a few results.
 You need to test on a few levels to find the correct one.

-## EntityArray and EntityRecordArray

-Since halo doesn't pass raw pointers around, you will need a way to translate entity handles to entity pointers.
-The begining of the `damageEntity` function should contain an example of this translation code.
-The damaged entity handle will be the first parameter to the function.

-`EntityRecordArray` contains a list of `EntityRecord`s, which among other things, contain an offset into the `EntityArray`, which contains the actual entity data. `EntityRecord.entityArrayOffset` is at offset `0x8`. `EntityRecord` is 12 bytes long.

-See [[Entity Handle to Entity Pointer]] for the specifics of how lookup works.
-Also see `Halo1.cpp:getEntityPointer` and `Halo1.cpp:getEntityListPointer` (EntityRecordArray is also called EntityList for historical reasons).

 ## TagArray